US factory output surges in July

 WASHINGTON (AP) — U.S. factory output rose for the sixth consecutive month in July, led by a jump in the production of motor vehicles, furniture, textiles and metals.

-The Federal Reserve reports that manufacturing production rose 1 percent in July compared to the prior month.
+Manufacturing production rose 1 percent in July compared with the prior month, the Federal Reserve reported Friday.
 Factory output in June was revised slightly higher to a 0.3 percent increase.
 Over the past 12 months, manufacturing has risen 4.9 percent.

 Demand for autos surged 10.1 percent last month, the largest increase since July 2009.
-The increase points to stronger growth across the economy, suggesting that manufacturers expect the pace of business investment and consumer spending to improve in the coming months.
+The broader increase in manufacturing points to stronger growth across the economy, suggesting that manufacturers expect the pace of business investment and consumer spending to improve in the coming months.

-Overall industrial production, which includes manufacturing, mining and utilities, rose 0.4 percent in July, due to a drop in production at utilities.
+Overall industrial production, which includes manufacturing, mining and utilities, rose 0.4 percent in July, dragged down by a 3.4 percent drop in production at utilities.